CubicZebra/informatics/docs/source/tutorial/tut_dicom.rst

    :name: loading CT and MR for patients

    from info.me import io, Unit
-   from info.me import rebuild as dcm
+   from info.med import rebuild as dcm

    for f in io.leaf_folders(data='path/to/root/folder'):
        dcm_slices = [_ for _ in io.search_from_root(data=f, search_condition=lambda x: x[-3:] == 'dcm')]